-Each candidate for a master's degree is required to have satisfied the university requirement of a minimum of 45 credits, all of which must be numbered at the 600-level and meet the specific degree and program requirements prescribed by the graduate degree program in which the candidate is registered.
+Each candidate for a master's degree is required to have satisfied the University requirement of a minimum of 45 credits, all of which must be numbered at the 600-level and meet the specific degree and program requirements prescribed by the graduate degree program in which the candidate is registered.

-Graduate students must achieve a minimum UCW CGPA of 3.0 and a grade of B or higher in MBAR 661 or MENT 630 or CAPS 602 or WORK 601 to be eligible to graduate.
+Graduate students must achieve a minimum CGPA of 3.00 and a grade of B or higher in MBAR 661 or MENT 630 or CAPS 602 or WORK 601 or BUSI 660 to be eligible to graduate.